Transdisciplinary research at the interface of biology, social sciences, mathematics, and

 and an External Faculty at the

-National Institute for Mathematical and Biological Synthesis (NIMBioS) during the life of the NSF award (2008-2021).
+National Institute for Mathematical and Biological Synthesis (NIMBioS) during the life of the NSF award (2008-2021) and the Director of the

-My research has been supported by the NIH, the NSF, the John Templeton Foundation, and the DOD (Army Research Office, Minerva Research Initiative, Office of Naval Research).
+My research has been supported by the NIH, the NSF, the John Templeton Foundation, and the DOD (Army Research Office, Minerva Research Initiative, Office of Naval Research, Air Force Office of Scientific Research).

 Some Links